-IL CARPACCIO, I MICHELIN STAR
+IL CARPACCIO

-Our Italian Michelin-starred restaurant draws on a Sicilian baroque style with an extravagant shell decor on the walls, opening onto a lovely glass conservatory drenched in light.
+Our Italian restaurant draws on a Sicilian baroque style with an extravagant shell decor on the walls, opening onto a lovely glass conservatory drenched in light.
 The delectable and sophisticated cuisine uses the freshest seasonal produce and the best traditional recipes from Italy's many regions.

-Pastry Chef Pierre Hermé has successfully reinterpreted many classic Italian desserts and our outstanding sommelier shares with great pleasure his passion for Italian wines."
+Pastry Chef Pierre Hermé has successfully reinterpreted many classic Italian desserts and our outstanding sommelier shares with great pleasure his passion for Italian wines.